 Refrigerate whatever is left.
 It helps if the lid is tight, you don’t want other food in the fridge to smell like garlic.

-Marinated eggplants and tomatoes will keep in the refrigerator for up to seven or eight days, if they last that long.
+Marinated eggplant and tomatoes will keep in the refrigerator for up to seven or eight days, if they last that long.
 Ours are just about gone, and it’s only been one day.
-It was twice the recipe, too.
+It was double the recipe, too.

 - 2 large eggplants